Program Application fee

 For field-trip or tour programs, costs for students are outlined in the Programs and dates information table (scroll down to the program you are interested in and select the link), and generally are inclusive of most meals, accommodation, internal transport, museum entry, etc. For more detail, please contact the unit coordinator (also listed in the Programs and Dates table).

 Monash Abroad funding

 Most Monash students who participate in short-term international study programs receive Monash Abroad travel grants from the University.
-Many are also eligible for a range of other loans, scholarships and grants.
+Some are also eligible for a range of other loans, scholarships and grants.